upentreprise/clickup-mcp-server/mcp_test_plan.md

 - **Expected Behavior:** Successfully removes the tag from the task and returns confirmation.
 - **Verification Method:** Use `get_task` to verify the tag no longer appears in the task's tags array.

+### Task (Time Tracking)

+#### Tool Name: `get_task_time_entries`
+- **Objective:** Retrieve all time entries for a specific task.
+- **Prompts:**
+  1. "Show all time entries for task 123456789"
+  2. "Get time tracking history for 'Website redesign' task"
+  3. "Retrieve time logs from task 123456789 for the last week"
+  4. "Show time entries for task 987654321 between yesterday and today"
+  5. "Get time tracking data for a task with no time entries"
+- **Expected Behavior:** Returns an array of time entries with user info, descriptions, and durations.
+- **Verification Method:** Verify the structure of returned time entries and confirm they belong to the specified task.

+#### Tool Name: `start_time_tracking`
+- **Objective:** Start tracking time on a specific task.
+- **Prompts:**
+  1. "Start time tracking on task 123456789"
+  2. "Begin timer for 'API development' task with description 'Working on authentication'"
+  3. "Start tracking time on task 123456789 as billable work"
+  4. "Begin timer for task 987654321 with tags 'development' and 'backend'"
+  5. "Start time tracking on a non-existent task"
+- **Expected Behavior:** Successfully starts time tracking and returns the active time entry.
+- **Verification Method:** Use `get_current_time_entry` to verify time tracking is active.

+#### Tool Name: `stop_time_tracking`
+- **Objective:** Stop the currently running time tracker.
+- **Prompts:**
+  1. "Stop time tracking"
+  2. "End current timer with description 'Completed authentication module'"
+  3. "Stop tracking time and add tags 'completed' and 'tested'"
+  4. "End timer and update description to 'Fixed login bug'"
+  5. "Stop time tracking when no timer is running"
+- **Expected Behavior:** Successfully stops time tracking and returns the completed time entry.
+- **Verification Method:** Use `get_current_time_entry` to verify no timer is running.

+#### Tool Name: `add_time_entry`
+- **Objective:** Add a manual time entry to a task.
+- **Prompts:**
+  1. "Add 2 hours of work to task 123456789 starting 2 hours ago"
+  2. "Log 30 minutes on 'Bug fixing' task from yesterday 9am"
+  3. "Add billable time entry of 1h 30m to task 123456789 with description 'Client meeting'"
+  4. "Log 45 minutes on task 987654321 with tags 'research' and 'planning'"
+  5. "Add time entry with invalid duration format"
+- **Expected Behavior:** Successfully creates the time entry and returns the entry data.
+- **Verification Method:** Use `get_task_time_entries` to verify the entry was added correctly.

+#### Tool Name: `delete_time_entry`
+- **Objective:** Remove a specific time entry.
+- **Prompts:**
+  1. "Delete time entry 123456789"
+  2. "Remove the incorrect time entry 987654321"
+  3. "Delete time entry that was logged by mistake"
+  4. "Remove time entry 456789123 permanently"
+  5. "Delete a non-existent time entry"
+- **Expected Behavior:** Successfully deletes the time entry if it exists and returns confirmation.
+- **Verification Method:** Use `get_task_time_entries` to confirm the entry no longer exists.

+#### Tool Name: `get_current_time_entry`
+- **Objective:** Retrieve the currently running time tracker, if any.
+- **Prompts:**
+  1. "Show current time tracking status"
+  2. "What task am I currently tracking time on?"
+  3. "Get active timer details"
+  4. "Check if any time tracker is running"
+  5. "Show current time entry when no timer is active"
+- **Expected Behavior:** Returns the active time entry if running, or null if no timer is active.
+- **Verification Method:** Verify the response structure matches expected time entry format or null.

+### Member Management

+#### Tool Name: `get_workspace_members`
+- **Objective:** Retrieve all members in the ClickUp workspace.
+- **Prompts:**
+  1. "Show all team members in the workspace"
+  2. "Get list of all users in ClickUp"
+  3. "Who are the members of this workspace?"
+  4. "List all available assignees"
+  5. "Show workspace member details"
+- **Expected Behavior:** Returns an array of all workspace members with their details.
+- **Verification Method:** Verify the returned data includes user IDs, names, and email addresses.

+#### Tool Name: `find_member_by_name`
+- **Objective:** Find a specific member by name or email.
+- **Prompts:**
+  1. "Find member 'John Smith'"
+  2. "Look up user by email 'john@company.com'"
+  3. "Search for team member 'Jane'"
+  4. "Find user with partial name 'Rob'"
+  5. "Search for a non-existent member"
+- **Expected Behavior:** Returns the member object if found, or null if not found.
+- **Verification Method:** Verify the returned member data matches the search criteria.

+#### Tool Name: `resolve_assignees`
+- **Objective:** Convert an array of names/emails to ClickUp user IDs.
+- **Prompts:**
+  1. "Resolve assignees ['John Smith', 'jane@company.com']"
+  2. "Convert names to user IDs: ['Alice', 'Bob', 'Charlie']"
+  3. "Get user IDs for ['john@company.com', 'Jane Doe']"
+  4. "Resolve assignees including some invalid names"
+  5. "Convert empty assignee list"
+- **Expected Behavior:** Returns an array of user IDs for valid names/emails, with errors for invalid ones.
+- **Verification Method:** Verify the returned IDs correspond to the correct users.

+### Document Management

+#### Tool Name: `create_document`
+- **Objective:** Create a new document in a ClickUp space, folder, or list.
+- **Prompts:**
+  1. "Create a document called 'Project Requirements' in space 123456789"
+  2. "Add a public document 'Meeting Notes' to the Development folder"
+  3. "Create private document 'API Documentation' in list 987654321"
+  4. "Set up document 'User Guide' in Marketing space with initial page"
+  5. "Create document in non-existent container"
+- **Expected Behavior:** Successfully creates the document and returns document data including ID.
+- **Verification Method:** Use `get_document` to verify the document was created with correct properties.

+#### Tool Name: `get_document`
+- **Objective:** Retrieve details about a specific document.
+- **Prompts:**
+  1. "Show details for document 123456789"
+  2. "Get information about 'Project Requirements' document"
+  3. "Retrieve document properties and pages"
+  4. "Show document content and metadata"
+  5. "Get details for non-existent document"
+- **Expected Behavior:** Returns comprehensive document data including pages and metadata.
+- **Verification Method:** Verify all expected document fields are present in the response.

+#### Tool Name: `list_documents`
+- **Objective:** List all documents in a container (space, folder, or list).
+- **Prompts:**
+  1. "List all documents in space 123456789"
+  2. "Show documents in the Development folder"
+  3. "Get all documents including archived ones"
+  4. "List documents created by user 987654321"
+  5. "Show documents in non-existent container"
+- **Expected Behavior:** Returns an array of documents matching the specified criteria.
+- **Verification Method:** Verify the returned documents belong to the specified container.

+#### Tool Name: `update_document`
+- **Objective:** Modify properties of an existing document.
+- **Prompts:**
+  1. "Rename document 123456789 to 'Updated Requirements'"
+  2. "Change document visibility to private"
+  3. "Update document description and settings"
+  4. "Modify document 'Meeting Notes' properties"
+  5. "Update non-existent document"
+- **Expected Behavior:** Updates the specified document fields and returns updated document data.
+- **Verification Method:** Use `get_document` to verify the changes were applied correctly.

+#### Tool Name: `create_document_page`
+- **Objective:** Add a new page to an existing document.
+- **Prompts:**
+  1. "Add page 'Introduction' to document 123456789"
+  2. "Create page with content 'This is the overview' in document 987654321"
+  3. "Add sub-page 'Technical Details' under page 456789123"
+  4. "Create page with title and subtitle in document"
+  5. "Add page to non-existent document"
+- **Expected Behavior:** Successfully creates the page and returns page data.
+- **Verification Method:** Use `get_document` to verify the page was added to the document.

 ## 📊 Test Execution

 For each test case: